leoyao-lzy/leoyao-lzy/README.md

 - 👋 Hi, I’m Zhongyao Li, you can find me in github@leoyao-lzy.
 - 🤞🤞I was born in China and now live in Beijing(sometimes Changchun).
 - 👀 I’m interested in travelling, I have left my footprints in NZ,CANADA,AUSTRALIA and other 13 countries🌎🌍🌏
-- 🤳 I’m currently learning Mechanical Engineering in Tsinghua University.
+- 🤳 I’m currently learning Artifical Intelligence in UCAS.
 - Will continue to upgrate...

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=leoyao-lzy)](https://github.com/anuraghazra/github-readme-stats)